What are the most common questions about Gold Investment UK?

-While some people are seasoned gold investors, gold investment UK is a whole new world for others.
-The past decade gold investment has evolved to become far more mainstream, but most investors remain novices.
+While some people are seasoned gold investors, gold investment in the UK can be a whole new world for many.
+In the past decade, gold investment has evolved to become far more mainstream, but most investors remain novices.
 As such, we regularly help our customers answer questions they have about the market, buying process and how to sell.

 But what are the most common questions we receive?

-Clearly there’s choice when you come to buy your gold.
-Questions range from whether you should buy bars or coins, 22 or 24 carat gold, or whether various year coins are worth investing in over others.
+Clearly, there’s a choice when you come to buy your gold.
+Questions range from whether you should buy bars or gold coins, 22 or 24-carat gold, or whether various year coins are worth investing in over others.
 It’s certainly worth doing your research independently as well as seeking advice from experts.
 Together you should be able to make the right choice.
-Gold should always be seen as a medium to long term investment, so there’s no rush to buy.
+Gold should always be seen as a medium to long-term investment, so there’s no rush to buy.
 Make sure you’re happy with the type of bar or coin you wish to buy before taking the plunge.
 While we at Physical Gold focus on selecting the best type of gold for investment purposes, other gold merchants are simply shops and might try to persuade you to buy a type of gold which they have in stock and can’t shift.

 The simple answer to these questions is that the best type of gold will vary from individual to individual, which is why our consultation process starts from the beginning and looks at your specific motivations and needs.

-The golden question (if you’ll pardon the pun!), is what the prospects are for gold in 2014, and whether now is a good time to buy.
+The golden question (if you’ll pardon the pun!), is what the prospects are for gold in 2022, and whether now is a good time to buy.
 Be wary of any gold dealer who guarantees returns.
-Noone has a crystal ball.
-As mentioned previously, the exact level you enter the market isn’t crucial as gold generally gains in value above the rate of inflation in the long term.
+No-one has a crystal ball.
+As mentioned previously, the exact level at which you enter the market isn’t crucial, as gold generally gains in value above the rate of inflation in the long term.
 However, a good dealer will certainly help you buy in a trough to pick up that extra bit of value and also help you select gold which offers value at that time of purchase.
-For example it may be a bad time to buy Maple Leaf coins as there may be a shortage leading to inflated premiums, whereas other coins may provide a buying opportunity as they’re currently trading cheaper.
+For example, it may be a bad time to buy Maple Leaf coins as there may be a shortage leading to inflated premiums, whereas other coins may provide a buying opportunity as they’re currently trading cheaper.

-One shrew method of eradicating the timing issue is to drip feed money into gold or split your investment into 2 or 3 tranches.
-Therefore you iron out some of the volatility and secure various different prices, hedging your bets.
+One shrewd method of eradicating the timing issue is to drip-feed money into gold or split your investment into 2 or 3 tranches.
+Therefore you iron out some of the volatility and secure various prices, hedging your bets.

-If investment is the main purpose for buying gold, then it’s not only your buy and sell price which contributes to overall returns.
+If an investment is the main purpose for buying gold, then it’s not only your buy and sell price which contributes to overall returns.
 Tax plays a crucial role also.
 Everyone wants to know the best ways to invest in gold.
-Seeking guidance from a reputable gold dealer will help select tax efficient gold as gold investment UK has several tax advantages.
+Seeking guidance from a reputable gold dealer will help select tax-efficient gold as gold investment in the UK has several tax advantages.
 Anyone who’s watched James Bond films may dream of owning huge gold bars.
 But selling them may incur 28% Capital Gains Tax.
-Others may not realise that 18 carat gold attracts VAT, whereas 22 carat coins and bars is exempt.
-Tax free gold coins are usually a safe bet for cash investors, and Pension Gold is a great method of adding bullion to your retirement plan while avoiding VAT, CGT and receiving tax relief on your purchase.
+Others may not realise that 18-carat gold attracts VAT, whereas 22-carat and 24-carat coins and bars are exempt.
+UK Tax-free gold coins are usually a safe bet for cash investors, and Pension Gold is a great method of adding bullion to your retirement plan while avoiding VAT, CGT and receiving tax relief on your purchase.